 Designs, manages and analyzes research data provided by National Jewish Health faculty and researchers, federally funded grants and entities outside National Jewish Health.

-- Works with researchers to design, manage, analyze and provide reporting plansn for research projects.
+- Works with researchers to design, manage, analyze and provide reporting plans for research projects.

 - Prepares datasets for analysis.